Digital Nomad Life in the Dominican Republic

 When we asked people living in the Dominican Republic about club and activities where newcomers can meet others, they responded:

 "Expats in the Dominican Republic often join clubs and activities such as golf, tennis, sailing, and scuba diving.
 Expats can also join local language classes, book clubs, and cooking classes.
 Additionally, many expats join expat-specific groups and organizations, such as the American Chamber of Commerce, the British-Dominican Society, and the Canadian-Dominican Association.
 Other ways that expats meet people in the Dominican Republic include attending local festivals and events, joining local sports teams, and volunteering with local charities.
-Additionally, many expats find it helpful to join online forums and social media groups to connect with other expats in the area," said one person in Dominican Rep.
+Additionally, many expats find it helpful to join online forums and social media groups to connect with other expats in the area," explained one person living in Dominican Rep.

 "First thing I do in any place is look for the Expat hangouts and sit and chat.
 I also look for a country/area specific website to make acquaintances.
 Works for me and I now have parties on 4th of July, US Thanksgiving and Easter Sunday to gather all the expats I can.
 I get from 125 to 175 people at my events 3 times a year.
 Great place for networking and making friends and getting to know your new country," said one expat in Sosua.